5th Liaison Squadron: Training in the United States

-The 5th Observation Squadron was activated on 7 February 1942 at Post Field, Oklahoma as the 5th Observation Squadron.
+The 5th Observation Squadron was activated on 7 February 1942, at Post Field, Oklahoma as the 5th Observation Squadron (Special).
 The squadron replaced Flight E of the 16th Observation Squadron, which had supported the Field Artillery School since 1931.
-It was initially equipped with the Curtiss O-52 Owl observation aircraft, but also flew the Douglas B-18 Bolo bomber, and a number of light aircraft, commonly called "Grasshoppers."
+It was initially equipped with the Curtiss O-52 Owl observation aircraft, but also flew the Douglas B-18 Bolo bomber, and a number of light aircraft, sometimes called "Flivvers", "Puddle Jumpers" or "Grasshoppers."